robertolap/PySpark-ETL-JSON-to-SQL/README.md

 # PySpark-ETL-JSON-to-SQL

-### PySpark e Apache Kafka Para Processamento de Dados em Batch e Streaming
+### PySpark and Apache Kafka for Batch and Streaming Data Processing
-### Preparação do Ambiente de Trabalho com Python e PySpark
+### Setting Up the Workspace with Python and PySpark
-### Configuração do Cluster PySpark
+### PySpark Cluster Configuration

-## Criar e Inicializar o Cluster
+## Create and Initialize the Cluster
 docker-compose -f docker-compose.yml up -d --scale spark-worker=2

 ## Spark Master